vfilipovsky/rpg-bot/README.md

 ### Todo list:
 - [x] Telegram adapter
 - [ ] Discord adapter
+- [x] Drop groupId and services logic with it
 - [ ] Preload users in memory to decrease context calls
 - [ ] Command name alias
 - [ ] Nicknames (alias for username)